mworion/MountWizzard4/docs/source/config/terrain.rst

     :scale: 71%

 Please put this image to you config dir in your MW4 working folder.
-The file format output from streetview is 4096 + 2048 pixel color as JPG.
+The file format output from streetview is 4096 X 2048 pixel color as JPG.
+The horizon for altitude 0 degree cuts the image in an upper and lower half.
+MW4 uses only the upper half of the image as it exspects the image to be taken at the hight of the horizon line.

-.. note:: The image file hase to be named: terrain.jpg and should be in JPG
+.. note:: The image file has to be named to: **terrain.jpg** and should be in JPG
           format.

 MW4 will use the image as greyscale image.
 You could play around how you prepare